violet-eco/violet-eco.github.io/docs/technical/devices.md

 ## Connecting a New Device

-When a new device is connected to the computer, a corresponding device handler file (DHF) is created in the `/dev` directory.
-The location and organization of DHFs may vary depending on the type of device.
-For example, a hard drive may have a DHF path like `/dev/sst/b0b4`.
+When a new device is attached to the computer, a device handler file (DHF) in the `/dev` directory is produced.
+Depending on the type of device, the placement and arrangement of DHFs may differ.
+A hard disk, for example, may have a DHF path like `/dev/sst/b0b4`.

-The filename is random and unique, in the format `[a-z][0-9][a-z][0-9]` (lowercase, digit, then lowercase again, and finally another digit).
+The filename is arbitrary and unique, with the format `[a-z][0-9][a-z][0-9][a-z][0-9]` (lowercase, digit, lowercase again, and then another digit).

 ## Interacting With a Device